-Tardy students will come to the office to receive a pass to enter class.
+Students who are tardy will come to the office to receive a pass to enter class.

-After three tardies, for students in grades 6th through 12th, parents/guardians will be notified, and students will lose 2% of their marking period grade (for that class) for each additional tardy past the third tardy.
+- 1. After three tardies, for students in grades 6-12, parents will be notified, and students will lose 2% of their marking period grade (for that class) for each additional tardy past the third tardy. - 2.
 Students with excessive tardies may be referred to the Student Review Board.